Lieutenant Governor of the Isle of Man: History

 The appointments of Lieutenant Governors John Ready (1832), Charles Hope (1845) and Francis Pigott Stainsby Conant (1860), say nothing as to the presence of a governor-in-chief, and these three persons were therefore appointed to be "merely" lieutenant governors.
 It may be the case with the appointment of Colonel Ready that it was not intended for him to take the office of governor-in-chief, and therefore no allusion was made in the commissions of the lieutenant governors to their office.
 However, it appears that without any words expressly suspending the functions of a lieutenant governor, they would as a matter of course be suspended.

 Appointment

-Before 2010 the lieutenant governor was appointed by the Crown on the advice of a panel led by the Government of the United Kingdom.
-In July 2010 the Government of the Isle of Man announced that the next lieutenant governor would be appointed on the advice of an entirely local panel, comprising the Chief Minister, the President of Tynwald and the First Deemster.
-The new procedure was used for the first time a few months later to choose Paul Haddacks's successor.
+Before 2010 the lieutenant governor was appointed by the Crown on the advice of a panel led by the government of the United Kingdom.
+In July 2010 the government of the Isle of Man announced that the next lieutenant governor would be appointed on the advice of an entirely local panel, comprising the chief minister, the president of Tynwald and the first deemster.
+The new procedure was used for the first time a few months later to choose Sir Paul Haddacks's successor.